deanx/mule-order-details/README.md

 ### To call the API from CloudHub:
   - go to [CloudHub console]
+  - expand /{orderId} item at the left side of the page -- click on the "Get" button below "/orderId"
+  -- click on the "Try it" button
   - fill orderId parameter with the value 1 or 2
   -- Any integer value is accepted, but we have only these 2 order in the database
   - Fullfill headers